slsheldon/ssg-bid/content/01-Calls/02-Pacific-2016/06-faq/en.md

 ## On eligible countries

 ### Can institutions and agencies based in non-ACP countries be partners in the consortium applying for BID grants?
-In the case of regional biodiversity data mobilization grants, in addition to the minimum of three consortium partners from eligible African ACP countries, projects may choose to include one consortium partner that is a legal entity located EITHER in one of the eligible countries listed in section 2 of [Annex A](http://www.gbif.org/sites/default/files/gbif_project/files/BID-call-for-proposals-Annex-A.pdf) OR, where other requirements are met, in one of the countries listed in [Annex A](http://www.gbif.org/sites/default/files/gbif_project/files/BID-call-for-proposals-Annex-A.pdf), section 3.
+In the case of regional biodiversity data mobilization grants, in addition to the minimum of three consortium partners from eligible African ACP countries, projects may choose to include one consortium partner that is a legal entity located EITHER in section 2 or section 3 of the list of [eligible African ACP countries](../eligible-countries).

 -----------------------